Think you’ve seen and done all that Melbourne has to offer? Think again. Here’s an epic list of unique things to do in Melbourne.

 12. Grab some custom fit jeans from Dejour Jeans

-Tip: Go on a weekday, or get there early, because they only allow a few people inside the store at a time and the line can get mighty long.
+Local tip: Go on a weekday, or get there early, because they only allow a few people inside the store at a time.
+The line can get mighty long.

 13. Take your pooch to the DogHouse in Collingwood

-If you do own a doggo, you can take it on to the DogHouse, where you can sip on a caffeinated beverage whilst your pupper scoffs down its very own dogachino.
+Melbourne’s love of canines and coffee combine at the DogHouse, where you can sip on a caffeinated beverage while your pupper scoffs down its very own dogachino.

-There are plenty of opportunities to get a little bit spooky in Melbourne.
+There are plenty of opportunities for spooky sightings in Melbourne.

 Lantern Ghost Tours offer a bunch of tours, from Pentridge Prison, to Williamstown and a walk through “Old Melbourne” after dark.

-There are also a few tours on at the Old Melbourne Gaol after hours… I was properly spooked during the ghost tour there!
+There are also a few tours on at the Old Melbourne Gaol after hours… I was properly frightened during a ghost tour there!

 Open House Melbourne is certainly an event worth keeping an eye out for, where buildings around the city open their doors to the public, for one weekend of the year.

-However, if you want to eat many delicious dumplings in a shorter period of time than say, two years, book yourself onto a dumpling discovery walk.
+However, if you want to eat many delicious dumplings in a shorter period of time book yourself onto a dumpling discovery walk.